Join Here | Log In

 When the intestinal mucosal barrier is disrupted, your immune system gets activated by microbes in the gut, causing an inflammatory response.
 This can lead to autoimmune and inflammatory conditions such as food intolerances, IBD, and metabolic syndrome.

-So, if a dysfunctional mucosal barrier can cause intestinal and autoimmune disorders, what does a thinner-than-normal barrier do?
+What does a thinner-than-normal barrier do?
 According to a bunch of new research, it causes low-level inflammation due to the translocation of bacteria, which drives weight gain and metabolic syndrome.[ref]

 Emulsifiers, Packaged Foods, Inflammation